Notion vs Confluence: Which is best for your team's knowledge in 2026?

 Notion has a growing list of integrations and a solid API, but its real talent is in embedding content from other tools.
 You can pull in a Figma file, a Google Map, or a Loom video and have it live right on your Notion page, making it a great central dashboard.

-Confluence’s main advantage is its spot in the Atlassian family.
+Confluence’s main advantage is its spot in the mature Atlassian family.
 The Atlassian Marketplace has thousands of apps, but the real magic is the seamless, deep integration with Jira, Trello, and Bitbucket.
 For technical teams, this creates a powerful, interconnected workflow where documentation in Confluence is directly linked to development tasks in Jira.

 Notion vs Confluence: Use cases and target audience